YinHk-Notes/javascript-cheatsheet-and-note/cheat sheet/Classes/class.md

 ## Class

 - class is not an object.
-- class are a template for creating objects.
+- class are a blueprint for creating objects.

 ```js
 class className {